 What is GRI Framework and why is it important?

 The GRI framework or GRI sustainability reporting standards is an easy-to-use reporting guideline for ESG analysis.
-With GRI’s standardisation and materiality principle, companies can gather and analyse data efficiently, allowing them to assess if their goals are aligned with company policies and investor expectations.
+With GRI’s standardisation and materiality principle, companies can gather and analyse data efficiently, allowing them to assess if their ESG goals are aligned with company policies and investor expectations.

 GRI Standards are continuously improved and updated per module, removing the need for overhauling the whole reporting framework.
 This also allows companies to retain the efforts and budget allocated for previously established initiatives for sustainability.
 Below are a few reasons GRI is widely used across the globe: